-What’s Next for Advanced Driver Assistance Systems?
+What’s Next for Advanced Driver Assistance Systems (ADAS) Technology?

 As the reality of autonomous cars gets closer every day, advanced driver assistance systems (ADAS) are bridging the gap between traditional cars and the cars of tomorrow.
 Slowly but surely, cars are taking on more tasks by themselves and increasing the safety of drivers, passengers and everyone else on the road.
 Across the mobility supply chain, we’re seeing developments in intelligent technology and supporting software that will form the foundations of fully autonomous cars.